Huulamnguyen/can-cook/readme.md

 - Order and Inventory

 ## User Demographics
-- Retailer who want to organize product, inventory and order in one place.
+- Retailer who want to organize product, inventory, order, and customer in one place.

 ## API Data
 - Data will be sourced from [ECart API](https://ecartapi.com/).
 Learn more at [ECart API document](https://docs.ecartapi.com/)
-- The API has free version for academic
+- The API has free version, but limit 1000 Requests.

 ## Back-end Outline